Exploring the Pigeons Nesting, Feeding, and Breeding Habits

 Most will attempt to raise several broods each year.
 Sometimes as many as four or six broods will be raised by a mated pair in a single year.

-These bird reproduce like most birds, pigeons mate by copulation with the female crouching down, the male mounts her and fertilizes the female.
+These bird reproduce like most birds, pigeons mate by copulation.
+The female will crouch down, the male mounts her and fertilizes the female.
 This process takes about 2 seconds.

-Nesting Habits Building, Egg laying, Incubation, What Pigeons Nest Look Like
+Nesting Habits, Egg laying, Incubation, What Nest Look Like

 The Pigeon's nesting habits are a bit unique.
 The male chooses a nest site in the female's view.